ISO 9100D Internal Audit

 - Advocate for auditees to decide on correction actions that will be most beneficial.
 Allowing them to have input will give them ownership in implementing changes.

-- Assist those responsibility for completing corrective actions by setting reasonable deadlines.
+- Assist those responsible for completing corrective actions by setting reasonable deadlines.
 The deadlines should vary depending on the severity of the nonconformance.

 - Be available and willing to help the auditees.